-The assessment imposed by this CRID is for a specific benefit conferred directly to the payors that is not provided to those not charged.
-The specific benefit conferred directly to the payors is an increase in gross food and drink sales revenue.
-The specific benefit of an increase in gross food and drink sales revenue for assessed businesses will be provided only to businesses paying the district assessment, with marketing and sales programs promoting businesses paying the CRID assessment.
-The marketing and sales programs will be designed to increase gross food and drink sales revenue at each assessed business.
-Because they are necessary to provide the marketing and sales programs that specifically benefit the assessed businesses, the administration and contingency and collections services also provide the specific benefit of increased gross food and drink sales revenue to the assessed businesses.
+The assessment imposed by the CHID is for a specific benefit conferred directly to the payors that is not provided to those not charged.
+The specific benefit conferred directly to the payors is an increase in gross overnight stays and revenue therefrom.
+The specific benefit of an increase in gross overnight stays for assessed lodging businesses will be directly provided only to lodging businesses paying the CHID assessment, with sales and marketing programs promoting only those businesses paying the assessment.
+The CHID programs will be designed to increase gross overnight stays at each assessed lodging business.
+Because they are necessary to provide the CHID programs that specifically benefit the assessed lodging businesses, the administration, and contingency/reserve, and collections expenditures also provide the specific benefit of increased gross room sales to the assessed lodging businesses.

-Although the CRID, in providing specific benefits to payors, may produce incidental benefits to nonpaying businesses, the incidental benefit does not preclude the services from being considered a specific benefit.
-The legislature has found that, "A specific benefit is not excluded from classification as a 'specific benefit' merely because an indirect benefit to a nonpayor occurs incidentally and without cost to the payor as a consequence of providing the specific benefit to the payor."
+Although the CHID, in providing specific benefits to payors, may produce incidental benefits to nonpaying businesses, the incidental benefit does not preclude the services from being considered a specific benefit.
+The legislature has found that, "A specific benefit is not excluded from classification as a 'specific benefit' merely because an indirect benefit to a nonpayer occurs incidentally and without cost to the payer as a consequence of providing the specific benefit to the payer."